Pre- Race and Race Day Information Sheet 2022/23

 - Veterans £18 with BC licence and £21 without BC licence (includes £3 day licence)

 Please note all Races are ONLINE ENTRY ONLY.
 THIS MUST BE DONE IN ADVANCE WITH THE CUT OFF BEING 23.59HRS ON THE SUNDAY BEFORE RACE DAY.
 There will be no on the day entry for ANY of the race categories.

-- 9.00 Venue Open, sign on open, course open for practice*
+- 9.20am - Sign on open and course open for practice*

 Race durations are approximate as they are affected by the field size and ability spread in each race.
 If you are at the tail end of a category it is likely you will race for longer, unless you are lapped.

 Course opening times are at the sole discretion of the Chief Commissiare.
 Delays can occur, particularly with the initial opening of the course in the morning.
 A course inspection has to take place and this may result in changes having to be implemented due to external factors such as overnight weather / course damage / safety concerns.
 This will lead to delays but is for everyone’s safety and enjoyment.
 You can practice / warm up on the course but only when there is no other event taking place.
 If you are caught warming up on the circuit around the other competitors or before all competitors in the previous race have finished, you may receive a warning by the commissaires or a disqualification from your event.
 There is of course some common sense applied here as you may join the course where the final few riders are nearing the finish.
 Please be sensible and respect all other riders before you start your sighting laps.
 It is also important that you do not cross the finish line with your chip timing tag on during another race.
 This will interfere with the programme and result.
 Please keep away from the finish area during other races, especially if you have your chip timing tag on already.